 2. Ageas Bowl

 Another legendary cricket ground of England, the Ageas Bowl was initially called the Rose Bowl.
 Located at the countryside of Southampton, this picturesque ground is the perfect place to relax and watch a match under the sun.
 Though the stadium is just a decade old, but despite that it shines in the listing of the best stadiums in England.
 Home to the Hampshire country club, this stadium outshined in the league after being the regular fixture on England’s white ball schedule and hosting the inaugural test match against Sri Lanka in 2011.
 This newbie in the cricket arena is also known for its stylish circular pitch which is complemented by the classic pavilions and stands.
+Hands down, amongst all the cricket grounds in England, this one is certainly one of the best.
 So if you’re a cricket buff and looking for a relaxing day out, then this stadium settled at the outskirts will be your final resort.

 Location: West End, Hampshire

 Established on: 2001